hipay/hipay-docs/hipay-enterprise-sdk-ios/06-Usage.md

 In this example, we assume that you will test the integration in a controller named `DemoViewController`, but it can be anywhere in your code base.

-Please find below the full code example.
+Please find below the full code example (you may copy and paste all or part of the example above).
 Details can be found in comments as well.

 #### Objective-C